stephanie zabriskie

 Stephanie has been a regular speaker at Columbia University, Fordham University, and private events in Washington, D.C., where she has engaged with professors, policymakers, artists, and business leaders on topics of leadership, cultural preservation, and sustainability.

-In New York City, she curated an Indigenous fine art exhibition at the World Trade Center, bringing global attention to Indigenous identity as a force for cultural diplomacy.
+In New York City, she curated an Indigenous fine art exhibition at the World Trade Center, bringing global attention to Indigenous identity for cultural diplomacy.

 Since 2021, Stephanie has also served as a mentor for high school and university students in New York City, guiding young entrepreneurs in business incubation, global perspective, higher education and leadership.